liferay/liferay-docs-dxp-cloud/user/articles/04-application-management/07-health-checks.markdown

 ## Using Health Checks with Zero-downtime Deployments

-We saw that when adding a `healthCheck` to your service, it means that we are going to check your service until we receive a 200 response code.
-This is used to define the health of a service.

-When you set `zeroDowntime` as `true` (default), it means that any time you redeploy your service, a new instance is deployed and your current service keeps running.
-When the new instance is determined to be `healthy` by the health check, we replace the older service instance with the newer one.
+When you combine health checks with zero-downtime deployments, a health check first determines if the new service is healthy.
+If it is, then the new service instance is deployed and replaces the old one.

-On the other hand, when we configure `zeroDowntime` to `false`, it means that your current instance will be down during the deployment process.
-Once the new instance is determined to be `healthy`, the service will be up again.
+If zero-downtime deployments are off, the current service instance is down while a health check ensures that the new service instance is healthy.
+If the new service is healthy, deployment completes and the service is up again.